RoaringBitmap/RoaringWebSiteHugo/roaring/content/about.md

 There is a big problem with these formats however that can hurt you badly in some cases: there is no random access.
 If you want to check whether a given value is present in the set, you have to start from the beginning and "uncompress" the whole thing.
 This means that if you want to intersect a big set with a large set, you still have to uncompress the whole big set in the worst case...

 Roaring solves this problem.
 It works in the following manner.
 It divides the data into chunks of 2<sup>16</sup> integers (e.g., [0, 2<sup>16</sup>), [2<sup>16</sup>, 2 x 2<sup>16</sup>), ...).
 Within a chunk, it can use an uncompressed bitmap, a simple list of integers, or a list of runs.
 Whatever format it uses, they all allow you to check for the present of any one value quickly (e.g., with a binary search).
-The net result is that Roaring can compute many operations much faster that run-length-encoded formats like WAH, EWAH, Concise...
+The net result is that Roaring can compute many operations much faster than run-length-encoded formats like WAH, EWAH, Concise...
 Maybe surprisingly, Roaring also generally offers better compression ratios.

 ## Funding